Understanding SPDIF/TOSLINK protocols Print

 - Stereo/PCM audio: The most common stream from a CD player/Network audio streamer/your DAC.
-The SPDIF/TOSLINK stream is a two channels of uncompressed audio for up to 24bit.
+The SPDIF/TOSLINK stream is two channels of uncompressed audio for up to 24bit.
 Little known to most consumers is that most devices are actually outputting 20bit.
 Stereo PCM audio is the protocol supported by all miniDSP platforms.

 - Encoded bitstream for multichannel audio (5.1/7.1): Very common for your TV/Bluray player, algorithms such as Dolby/DTS "bitstream" encode the audio to carry more channels using the same bandwidth.
 For a device to be able to understand a bitstream, it needs a decoder. (e.g. Dolby/DTS decoder). miniDSP devices won't support such multichannel SPDIF/TOSLINK stream.